About the New Hampshire Lottery

 Of the games available in the state, the four main single state games don't offer huge jackpots, but are certainly well worth playing, with Pick 3 and Pick 4 options.
 However, it's all about the multi-state games available to New Hampshire Lottery players.
-As well as NH Powerball and Mega Millions, there are also three Tri-State lotteries.
-These come in the form of Megabucks, Hot Lotto and Weekly Grand with all three regularly handing out multi-million dollar NH jackpots.
+As well as NH Powerball and Mega Millions, there are also Tri-State lotteries.
+These come in the form of Megabucks and Weekly Grand with both regularly handing out multi-million dollar NH jackpots.

 An example of these jackpots came on August 4, 2010 when Frank Sullivan of Gilman VT won a $12.5 million Tri-State Megabucks Plus jackpot.
 Sullivan bought the ticket at the Top of the Hill store in Dalton, NH, but soon told reporters that he wasn't even the first lottery winner in his family.
 Back in 1995, his cousin won an $8 million Megabucks jackpot while another cousin was part of a group that had winning numbers worth $500,000.
 Not bad for just one New Hampshire family!

 The Tri-State Lottery offers players in Maine, New Hampshire and Vermont the chance to win larger jackpots than they would normally be able to in single state games.
 It was the first multi-state lottery of its kind with the first lottery results being drawn on September 14, 1985.